Art History Research

 Areas Of Study

-A significant concern of the School of Art, Design, and Art History is the creative growth of its students.
+A significant concern of the School of Art and Design is the creative growth of its students.
 The School focuses on the development of sound undergraduate programs which provide a strong basic foundation in art.
 Furthermore, the School also places a very strong emphasis on its graduate programs for students' professional artistic development and growth.

 Emphases and Specializations